Background pattern

 1. Before putting on the ring, check that it is not expired (see section 5 "Storage of Dolna").

 1. When Dolna is in place, you should not feel anything.
-If you feel uncomfortable, gently push Dolna into the vagina.
+If you feel uncomfortable, gently push Dolna further into the vagina.
 The exact position of the ring inside the vagina is not important.

 Figure 1

-Remove Dolna from its package
+Remove Dolna from its packaging

 Figure 2